AntonyHatchet/moveTo.js/README.md

 Is JQuery plugin based on jQuery-animate_from_to.
 The difference is that now he really brings your object from one place to another.

+It works according to the principle "Where to get?
+Where to put?"

 Quickstart
 ==========